How to Make Perfect Penne all'Arrabbiata

 - 200 grams tomatoes, vine-ripened and cut to ensure they have a flat surface on the skin-side

 - 15 grams garlic

-- 1 dried red chili pepper, cayenne is perfect, but any red chilli will work
+- 1 dried red chili pepper, (cayenne is perfect, but any red chili will work)

 - 1 teaspoon dried red pepper flakes